entropy-code/entropay-employees/.junie/guidelines.md

 1. **Code Organization**
    - Follow the package structure for new components
    - Keep controllers thin, business logic in services
    - Use DTOs for API requests/responses

 2. **Testing**
    - Write unit tests for all new functionality
    - Follow the Given-When-Then pattern
    - Use Mockito for mocking dependencies
+   - Annotate the classes with `@ExtendWith(MockitoExtension.class)`

 3. **Database**
    - Create Flyway migrations for schema changes
    - Use JPA repositories for data access
    - Avoid N+1 query problems with proper fetch strategies
+   - Use HQL in preference of SQL

 4. **Security**
    - Don't hardcode credentials in source code